 Studies major sonnets and dramas by Shakespeare.
-Gives attention to the author's life, the intellectual and cultural background of the period, and critical studies of the works.
-Prerequisites: ENG 104 and 106 or consent of instructor.
+Gives attention to the author's life, the intellectual and cultural background of the

 LIT 343 Drama as Literature (same as THR 343)

 Introduces the study of drama as literature from its classical beginning through its contemporary development.
 Meets Advanced World Literature Course Requirement.
 Prerequisites: ENG 104 and 106 or consent of instructor.